 The very question of whether Artificial Intelligence will ever replace humans assumes that humans and machines are interchangeable.
 But the truth is that we aren’t.

 1. AI-based machines don’t have emotional intellect.

 With more AI in the world, humans get a chance to take on increasingly creative jobs.
-It is not only about the creative sector, even in finance or coding we need to be more creative to begin and fulfill great projects.
+It isn’t only about the creative sector, even in finance or coding we need to be more creative to begin and fulfill great projects.

 Companies are realizing that the true potential of AI is to amplify their employees’ skills by replacing repetitive, error-prone, manual tasks with intelligent automated solutions.
 Employees can spend more time doing creative and higher-priority tasks.